MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

     In this demo you will learn and understand how download and configure Liquibase and it's extentions and the jdbc driver on your self-hosted machine.
     Also, you will learn and how to define it as global variable to all users to be able to communicate for pipline agent run as service.

 - **Demo 4: Using Liquibase for DB configuration management with H2 DB.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to used the installed Liquibase on Azure pipeline for DB configuration management with H2 DB.
+    Also, you will learn and

  - **Demo 5: Deploy DB changes to Snowflake using Liquibase and Azure Pipeline.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how we can utilize Liquibase, a Database Change Management Tool, to deploy database changes in Snowflake using Liquibase and Azure Pipeline.

 |  **Demo 6: End-to-End CI-CD to Deploy Infrastructure and Web application.** | Free session |
 | :---| --- |